Sohoxic/Sohoxic/README.md

 - 📟  **I'm always a fan of new technologies and love learning new tech stack** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 💻  **I'm a linux enthusiast, trying to make my own linux distro from scratch.** [you can check it here](https://github.com/Sohoxic/Linux-from-SCRATCH) 🖱.
+- 💻  **I'm a linux enthusiast, trying to build my own linux distro from scratch.** [you can check it here](https://github.com/Sohoxic/Linux-from-SCRATCH) 🖱.

 - 🔭 **Check out my <a href="https://sohoxic.hashnode.dev/">Blog website</a>**